 - George Washington was particularly skilled at organizing tactical retreats during The American Revolution.
 He realized that preserving the revolutionary army was a higher priority than defeating the British in battle.
 His most impressive withdrawal would be him managing to literally sneak his entire army out of Brooklyn, New York under the noses of the British forces that surrounded him.

-- Similar to the above example, the American Civil War lasted for years due to the well-executed retreats by either side after losing a battle.
+- Similar to the above example, The American Civil War lasted for years due to the well-executed retreats by either side after losing a battle.
 Defeated armies were almost always able to get away.
 No army was forced to surrender in the open field until the remnant of Robert E. Lee's Army of Northern Virginia was brought to heel in the final days of the war.

-- The small but well-trained British Expeditionary Force at the start of World War One made a famous fighting retreat from Mons, repeatedly holding up the German advance in 1914 while the French got their defences on the Marne organised.
+- The small but well-trained British Expeditionary Force at the start of World War I made a famous fighting retreat from Mons, repeatedly holding up the German advance in 1914 while the French got their defences on the Marne organised.

 - The (disastrous) retreat of the British from Afghanistan through the Khyber Pass in 1842.